-February 2019 – DRC HF Emergency allocation 2019 for people affected in the province Mai-Ndombe
+February 2019 – DRC HF Reserve allocation 2019 for people affected in the province Mai-Ndombe

 The Humanitarian Coordinator decided to allocate $1.4 million to support a multisector life-saving rapid response to the needs of the most vulnerable people affected by the interethnic conflict in Yumbi.
 This funding will cover specifically the clusters of Health, Nutrition, WASH and Protection.